 So, it is very individual what will work for you in your life, and it will likely ebb, flow, and change, as life ebbs, flows, and changes.

 Just turn your phone off.
 Sometimes, if I really need to focus on the kids, get some work done, or homeschool uninterrupted, I’ll shut my cell phone right off.
-It feels so good to do it, and then when I’m ready to turn it back on, I don’t feel guilt or resentment, I feel like I’ve been productive, and that I’m ready to engage with my online community.
+It feels so good to do it, and then when I’m ready to turn it back on, I don’t feel guilt or resentment.
+I feel like I’ve been productive, and then I’m ready to engage with my online community.

 Limiting Social Media – The Highlights

 YOU are in control of how you spend your time.
 Social Media does not define you, and your identity is not wrapped up in it.
+You must have a reason for wanting to live a faithful life.

 There are tools to see how you are using or abusing social media, and you can use whatever works best for you!